SFTtech/openage/doc/build_instructions/windows_msvc.md

   Refer their AppVeyor config for the steps to build.
   You will need `opusenc.exe` from the build output directory available from the `PATH`.

- **opusfile**

-  Even though prebuilt binaries are available, you would need to build this one yourself because the required static library (`opusfile.lib`) is absent in the zip file.

-  The source can be fetched from [the Github page](https://github.com/xiph/opusfile).
-  Refer their AppVeyor config for the steps to build, using the `Release-NoHTTP` configuration.
-  Copy:
-   - `opusfile.lib` from the build output directory to `<openage directory>/deps/lib/`.
-   - directory `<vcpkg directory>/installed/<relevant config>/include/opus` to `<openage directory>/deps/include/`.
-This is needed because `opusfile.h` refers the `opus` headers as if they are in the same directory.
-   - `<opusfile directory>/include/opusfile.h` to `<openage directory>/deps/include/opus/`.

 ## Building openage
  Note that openage doesn't support completely out-of-source-tree builds yet.
  We will, however, use a separate `build` directory to build the binaries.